Gravitational Waves from Particle Decays during Reheating: Introduction

 Reheating also sources high-frequency cosmological gravitational waves (GWs).
-For instance, the scattering~\cite{Ema:2020ggo} and the decay~\cite{Nakayama2019,Barman2023} of the inflaton during reheating in general produce GWs, where the inflaton is a scalar field causing inflation.
+For instance, the scattering~\cite{Ema:2020ggo,Klose:2022knn} and the decay~\cite{Nakayama2019,Barman2023,Barman:2023rpg} of the inflaton during reheating in general produce GWs, where the inflaton is a scalar field causing inflation.
 When the inflationary scale is sufficiently high, the generated GWs can be imprinted at high-frequency bands.
-Low-frequency GWs are, on the other hand, often predicted in scenarios including the first-order phase transition~\cite{Apreda:2001us,Grojean:2006bp,Espinosa:2008kw,Caprini:2015zlo,Kakizaki:2015wua,Hashino:2016rvx,Hashino:2016xoj} and the formation of the topological defects~\cite{Vilenkin:1981bx,Vachaspati:1984gt,Caldwell:1991jj,Damour:2000wa,Damour:2001bk,Hiramatsu:2013qaa}.
+Low-frequency GWs are, on the other hand, often predicted in scenarios including the first-order phase transition~\cite{Apreda:2001us,Grojean:2006bp,Espinosa:2008kw,Caprini:2015zlo,Kakizaki:2015wua,Hashino:2016rvx,Hashino:2016xoj,Athron:2023xlk} and the formation of the topological defects~\cite{Vilenkin:1981bx,Vachaspati:1984gt,Caldwell:1991jj,Damour:2000wa,Damour:2001bk,Hiramatsu:2013qaa}.

-In this Letter, we explore a novel source of GWs that may provide insights into dynamics of a nonthermal particle during reheating.
-As a concrete example of a testable scenario, we argue that a GW spectrum produced by the Higgs boson decay after the end of inflation would be accessible at future GW observations, such as LISA~\cite{LISA:2017pwj}, DECIGO~\cite{Seto:2001qf}, BBO~\cite{Harry:2006fi}, and other proposed experiments searching for high-frequency GWs~\cite{Aggarwal:2020olq,Herman:2020wao,Berlin:2021txa,Domcke:2022rgu,Herman2022,Bringmann:2023gba}.
-Among the SM particles, choosing the Higgs boson as an example is suitable, because the mass of the Higgs boson can be considerably greater in the early universe than that observed today, unless there is a proper symmetry.
-As we will see, such a large mass during reheating is a key ingredient in generating GWs of significant magnitude.
+In this Letter, we explore a novel source of GWs that may provide insights into the dynamics of a nonthermal particle during reheating.
+As testable scenarios, we consider decays of inflaton and the Higgs boson in the SM and its extension after inflation, resulting in GWs at frequencies higher than those aimed by LISA~\cite{LISA:2017pwj}, DECIGO~\cite{Seto:2001qf}, BBO~\cite{Harry:2006fi}, but accessible at other proposed experiments searching for high-frequency GWs~\cite{Aggarwal:2020olq,Herman:2020wao,Berlin:2021txa,Domcke:2022rgu,Herman2022,Bringmann:2023gba}.

 The Letter will proceed as follows.
-After clarifying the inflationary sector and evaluating the GW spectrum produced from the inflaton decay based on a Starobinsky-type model~\cite{Starobinsky1980} as an example, we apply the similar method to the case of the decay of the Higgs boson produced by the inflaton decay during reheating.
-Finally, discussions and conclusions are given.
+After clarifying the inflationary sector in Sec.~\ref{sec: Inflationary sector} and evaluating the GW spectrum produced from the inflaton decay based on a Starobinsky-type model~\cite{Starobinsky1980} as an example in Sec.~\ref{sec: GW spectrum from inflaton decay}, we apply a similar method to the case of the decay of the Higgs boson produced by the inflaton decay during reheating in the SM in Sec.~\ref{sec: GW spectrum from the SM Higgs boson decay} and its extension in Sec.~\ref{sec: GW spectrum from the B-L Higgs boson decay}.
+Finally, we summarize the results in Sec.~\ref{sec: Results} and give discussions and conclusions in Sec.~\ref{sec: Discussions and conclusions}.